NEWS

 Revised Policy on Same-Day Dual Filings in China: Invention and Utility Model Applications

 There are two types of patent protection in China: invention and utility model patents.
 Invention patents are similar to the US utility patents.
-Utility model patents are granted for technical solutions relating to shapes or structures of a product.
+Whereas, utility model patents are granted for technical solutions relating to shapes or structures of a product.

 Under Chinese patent law, when the same applicant files both an invention patent application and a utility model application for the same invention on the same day (i.e., same filing date), it is considered a same-day dual filing.
 Whether these applications relate to the same invention is determined based on a declaration made in the request form.